Death of Kyle Mullen: Death

 In March 2021, Mullen enlisted in the U.S. Navy, pursuing a dream of becoming a SEAL; he held the rank of seaman.
 "Hell Week" is a five-and-one-half-day selection test for the SEALs, starting on a Sunday morning and ending Friday evening, intended to simulate combat conditions.
 It occurs in the fourth week of SEAL candidates' assessment, the Basic Underwater Demolition SEAL (BUD/S) class; a majority of candidates do not finish the week.
 "Hell Week" involves enduring sleep deprivation, hypothermia, grueling physical tests, and mental hardship.
 In a notebook during training, Mullen wrote: "I'm not going to die, and if I do I'd rather die here."

 Mullen made his first attempt at the SEALs selection course in August 2021; he did not complete the course.
 He tried again in the course that started in January 2022.
 Mullen's BUD/S class numbered 210 men at the beginning; by the time "Hell Week" was over, 189 had dropped out or were forced to withdraw due to injury.
-By the middle of the week, Mullen–although he had begun the course in peak physical condition–suffered from exhaustion, infection, and fluid in the lungs.
-On February 4, 2022, Mullen completed the course despite coughing up blood for days, returned to his barracks, and laid on the floor.
+By the middle of the week, Mullen—although he had begun the course in peak physical condition—suffered from exhaustion, infection, and fluid in the lungs.
+On February 4, 2022, Mullen completed the course despite coughing up blood for days, returned to his barracks, and lay down on the floor.
+Recent reports from Navy officers via the Shawn Ryan Show, suggest a use of performance-enhancing drugs.
+Namely they allegedly found schedule-3 unprescribed drugs in Mullen’s vehicle.
 Despite Mullen's serious condition, he was not promptly treated or monitored by medical personnel.
 He was declared dead at about 5:42 p.m., at the Sharp Coronado Hospital in San Diego.
 He was 24 years old.
 The formal cause of death was bacterial pneumonia, specifically acute pneumonia caused by Streptococcus pyogenes.
 The subsequent Navy investigation determined that it was possible Mullen suffered from swimming-induced pulmonary edema (SIPE).
 Both a private autopsy and a military autopsy (conducted by the U.S. Army regional medical examiner, dated in May 2022) were performed.

 On the day Mullen died, two more candidates who completed "Hell Week" were hospitalized, and a third man had to be intubated.
 Mullen was one of at least 11 men to be killed in SEALs training since 1953.
 Other men in the BUD/S class also suffered from life-threatening medical conditions, including several with SIPE.
-Following Mullen's death, the Navy discovered syringes and performance-enhancing drugs in his car; the Navy has not linked these to Mullen's death, and a toxicology report did not show drugs in Mullen's system.
+Following Mullen's death, the Navy discovered syringes and performance-enhancing drugs in his car; the Navy has not linked these to Mullen's death.